xyproto/autoimport/README.md

 Given source code, class names can be found in available `.jar` files, and import statements can be generated, for Java and for Kotlin.

-Includes the `w00t` utility for looking up packages, given the start of a class name:
+Includes the `w00t` utility for looking up packages, given the start of a class name.

 Example use: